-2. Layoff Procedure
+13.2 Layoff Procedure

-When a reduction in work force becomes necessary, layoff(s) are accomplished by first determining the number of positions within each class that will be reduced.
+When a reduction in the workforce becomes necessary, layoff(s) is accomplished by first determining the number of positions within each class that will be reduced.
 Layoffs are determined by classification seniority, which is defined by time in class plus higher class within the classification series.
-An employee who is being laid off has the option of bumping to a previously held position based on classification seniority.
+An employee who is being laid-off has the option of bumping to a previously held position based on classification seniority.
 Laid off employees will be placed on a recall list for a period of two (2) years.
 3. Recall Procedure

-When a vacancy exists and employees are to be recalled, notice of the opening(s) are sent to the last mailing address as furnished by the laid off employee.
-To expedite the recall, more than one employee may be notified of an opening, but priority will be given to the employee who was laid off last.
-This recall notice will be by certified mail and the employee has twenty-one (21) days to accept the offer of reemployment from the postmark date on the recall notice.
-Employees are required to report to work within forty-five (45) days of the postmark date on the recall notice.
+When a vacancy exists and employees are to be recalled, notice of the opening(s) are sent to the last mailing address as furnished by the laid-off employee.
+To expedite the recall, more than one employee may be notified of an opening, but priority will be given to the employee who was laid-off last.
+This recall notice will be by certified mail, and the employee has twenty-one (21) days to accept the offer of reemployment from the date on the postmark.
+Employees must report to work within forty-five (45) days of the postmark date on the recall notice.
 Employees are allowed to decline a recall one (1) time during the duration of the recall list.
-Declining a second recall opportunity will permanently remove an employee from the recall list.
+Declining a second recall opportunity permanently removes an employee from the recall list.

-Article 14 - Personnel Files
+Article 14.Personnel Files

 The County maintains one official personnel file for each employee.
-Employees have the right to inspect their personnel files, and may do so by scheduling review with the Deputy County Administrator - Personnel and Risk Management Officer during regular business hours of the County.
-No adverse comment will be entered into the employees personnel file without the employee first receiving a copy of the document and the opportunity to read and sign the document except the document may be entered into the file if the employee refuses to sign the document, which shall be so noted.
+Employees have the right to inspect their personnel files and may do so by scheduling a review with the Deputy County Administrator - Personnel and Risk Management Officer during regular business hours of the County.
+No adverse comment will be entered into the employee's personnel file without the employee first receiving a copy of the document and the opportunity to read and sign the document, except the document may be entered into the file if the employee refuses to sign the document, which will be noted.

-The employee has the right to submit a rebuttal to any information being entered into their personnel file within thirty (30) days.
+The employee has the right to submit a rebuttal to any information entered into their personnel file within thirty (30) days.